 India depends on raw material imports for high valued synthetic products.
 With supply chain disruption, global industry is expected to witness a vacuum of these products.

-With the right infrastructure and capabilities investment, Indian players stand to gain considering the abundance of raw materials in the country.
+With the right infrastructure and capabilities investment, Indian capabilities investment, Indian players stand to gain considering the abundance of raw materials in the country.

 Improving price points